zack-bitcoin/amoveo/docs/basics/scam_immunity.md

 When it comes to investing, the supply and demand is expressed as a natural balance between risk and reward.
 The risk/reward ratio of each investment is always equal to, or worse than, the same level as the current interest rate of the economy.

 If there is a good opportunity to profit from investment, then many investors will want to be involved.
-More investors will keep showing up, so the demand for further investment will keep going down, so the reward they need to pay to investors will keep going down, until the reward/risk ratio is about the same as the current interest rate of the economy.
+More investors will keep showing up, so the demand for further investment will keep going down, so the reward paid to investors will keep going down, until the reward/risk ratio is about the same as the current interest rate of the economy.

 If a particular investment has the potential to pay out a big reward, it is necessarily the case that this investment also has high risks of losing a lot of money.

 If someone claims that they can pay out big rewards, and that the risks are low, then they are a scammer.

-There is an important exception when you are more knowledgable than the average investor participating in this market.
-Then you could potentially profit from your insider knowledge and earn much more than the standard interest rate.
+There is an important exception.
+If you are more knowledgable than the average investor participating in a market, then you could potentially profit from your insider knowledge and earn much more than the standard interest rate.

 Cryptography
 ========